erwinpeil/bootstrap-java-gradle-jersey-jetty/README.md

 # Bootstrap for Java, Gradle, Jersey, and Jetty

 This project contains a shell script that spins up a bootstrapped Java, Gradle, Jersey, Jetty hello world server.
 It's done generically so you can name your base resource package and project names.
-That way you don't have to fidget in your IDE to remove occurrences of another dev's name all over the place.

-Dependencies: Java, Gradle, a bash shell, and a developer who's eager to start developing.
+Dependencies: Java, Gradle, a bash shell, and a developer.

 Usage: